requirejs/example-multipage-shim/README.md

 shim config in it.
 See the js/app/main1.js file for the Backbone and underscore use.

+Since the shim config requires dependencies to be in the page, instead of using `data-main="js/page1"` for page1.html, this example inlines the require calls in the HTML page.
+If data-main was used instead, then 'js/page1' could not have any dependencies inlined, and instead still rely on the 'common' and 'app/main1' build layers to hold the modules, due to the restrictions shim config places on the build.

 ## Getting this project template

 If you are using [volo](https://github.com/volojs/volo):